-To ensure the safest experience for all on campus, the College is requiring all new and returning students, faculty, administrators, and staff to complete their primary COVID-19 vaccination series of the Pfizer, Moderna, or J&J vaccine.
-In addition, Dominican College expects students, faculty, and staff to receive their COVID vaccination booster by February 1, 2022, or within two weeks of eligibility (5 months after completing the primary series of Moderna or Pfizer or 2 months after the J&J vaccine.)
+To ensure the safest experience for all on campus, the University is requiring all new and returning students, faculty, administrators, and staff to complete their primary COVID-19 vaccination series of the Pfizer, Moderna, or J&J vaccine.
+In addition, Dominican University expects students, faculty, and staff to receive their COVID vaccination booster within two weeks of eligibility (5 months after completing the primary series of Moderna or Pfizer or 2 months after the J&J vaccine.)

 ** According to updated CDC and Rockland County COVID guidelines, you must quarantine for 5 days if you are exposed to someone with COVID if you are eligible for and have not received a booster.
 This is a significant change in the quarantining guidelines.